Tri County Clippings- Page One Hundred Eighty Three

 Tuesday Nov.
 6,1942 edition-paper unknown-Wed this evening of--

-Arlene Estelle Locey, daughter Mr. and Mrs. Albert G. Locey, 84 Fernhill
+Miss Arlene Estelle Locey, daughter Mr. and Mrs. Albert G. Locey,

-Avenue, will be married to the Rev. John W. Jones of Washington,
+84 Fernhill Avenue, will be married to the Rev. John W. Jones of

-this evening at 8:00 in the Kensington Alliance Church the bridegroom’s
+Washington, this evening at 8:00 in the Kensington Alliance Church the

-father officiating.
-Mrs. Ralph F. Howe will be her sister maid of honor
+bridegroom’s father officiating.
+Mrs. Ralph F. Howe will be her sister

-and her other bridal attendance will be Miss Betty Jane Ulrich and Mrs.
+maid of honor and her other bridal attendance will be Miss Betty Jane Ulrich

-Roger R. Morgan.
-Mr. George Jones Jr. will be his brother’s best man and
+and Mrs. Roger R. Morgan.
+Mr. George Jones Jr. will be his brother’s best

 .
 Carrie Wilcox Covington, weds-Miss Carrie E. Wilcox daughter Mr. and Mrs. Claud L. Wilcox of Covington, and Edward Olson of Blossburg RD1, were married June 28, at the home of the bride's parents.
 The Rev. Ethel W. Brewer, pastor Of the Church of Christ the Wellsboro, sister of the right, performed single rings ceremony.